iliana-marquez/diana-vizvary/README.md

         - Best Practices: 100

 - Testing User Stories from User Experiences:
-    - In process of compilation ...
+    - Currently being compiled.

 - Browsing:
-    - Chrome, Safari, Firefox and Edge.
+    - Tested on Chrome, Safari, Firefox, and Edge.

 - Devices:
     - Huawei-Pro, Iphone 13

 - Known bugs to be fixed shortly:
-    - On the Iphone 13 the telefon number on the footer section overflows on top of the email line and obstructs its visibility
+    - On iPhone 13, the phone number in the footer overlaps the email line, obstructing visibility.
-    - The MrDafoe Font is not recognized on the desktop browsers.
+    - The MrDafoe font does not render correctly in some desktop browsers.
-    - The html form validation doesn't apply when using modal confirmation, js needs to be implemented.
+    - HTML form validation does not work with modal confirmations unless JavaScript is implemented.

 ### Overcomed challenges:

    - Development of responsive navbar section with minimal amount of html code and one js function.
-   - Succesfull image rendering after applying relative pahts throughout css background images.
+   - Succesfull image rendering after applying relative paths throughout css background images.
-   - Responsive Hero Sections: Designed and optimized hero sections on the Home and About pages by using appropriate CSS background properties and tailored media queries, ensuring responsiveness across all devices.
+   - Designed and optimized responsive hero sections on the Home and About pages by using appropriate CSS background properties and tailored media queries, ensuring responsiveness across all devices.
    - Streamlined CSS with Variables: Declared root CSS variables for titles and custom button classes, enabling consistent and efficient styling throughout the project.

 ### Future improvements:

-- Add following features to comply with further user storys for business goals:
+- Add features to to support additional user stories and business goals:
-    - Feedback Section
+    - Feedback Section.
-    - Multi-media (Dianas Work) page(s)
+    - Multimedia pages showcasing Diana's work.
-    - Newsletter Sign Up / Blog page
+    - Newsletter sign-up or blog.
-    - Booking with calender tool
+    - Booking with calender tool.

-- Dymamic animation througout the project.
+- Implement dymamic animations througout the project.

 # Credits